 Best restaurants in Phoenix

-What is it: This toasty and long-running popular downtown destination for addictive, savory pies is made extra cozy by the combo of a dimly-lit room and a blazing wood fired oven.
-Signature pies can be spiced up with a wide range of toppings, including the house smoked mozzarella and locally sourced pistachios.
+What is it: This long-running pizzeria is the downtown destination for addictive Italian.
+Made extra cozy by the combo of a dimly-lit room and a blazing wood-fired oven, it's suitably snug enough for a date.
+The signature pies can be spiced up with a wide range of toppings, from house smoked mozzarella to locally sourced pistachios.

 Why go: Celebs from Oprah to Martha Stewart have publicly raved about the food made by this joint’s main man, Chris Bianco.
 He has a slew of awards under his belt, including a much-coveted one from the James Beard Foundation.
 Plus, this is legit pizza heaven.